qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 Q = term A + term B + term C + term D + term E, where the overbar denotes the monthly average, and the prime indicates the deviation of the 6-h data from the monthly average.

-diabatic.term3.f is a Fortran code to calcualte monthly Q fields using 6-h ERA5 data.
+diabatic.term3.f is a Fortran code to calculate monthly Q fields using 6-h ERA5 data.
 More information on the calculation procedure is provided in the code comments.

 lib.f is a code library that supports the calcualtion of vairous operators.